get outside your bubble

 On the way up to the Acropolis, you pass the famed Theatre of Dionysus, the birthplace of Greek drama.
 Standing in that ancient arena was a true highlight for me, knowing that legendary playwrights such as Aeschylus, Sophocles, and Euripides once saw their tragedies and comedies performed here before the roaring Athenian crowds.

-here we are standing and dwarfed before the massive columns of the temple of Olympian Zeus; a short walk from the city center.
+Here we are dwarfed before the massive columns of the temple of Olympian Zeus; a short walk from the city center.
 Construction started in the 6ht century BC and wasn't completed for another 600 years.
 Hard not to be impressed with the scale of this one!

-Another highlight was visting the temple of Apollo at delphi historical site.
-Obiosuley it was amazing to walk amongst the temple ruins and to visit the on-site museum to see more preserved artifacts, but the lush mountain side, blossoming spring flowers, and epic view down the coast was like a dream on this sunny day.
+Another highlight was visting the Temple of Apollo at Delphi historical site.
+Obviously it was amazing to walk amongst the temple ruins and to visit the on-site museum to see more preserved artifacts, but the lush mountain side, blossoming spring flowers, and epic view down the coast was like a dream on this sunny day.
 One of my favorite travel days of my life!

 The Great wall.
 We were there in the fall, so it was a bit chilly, but it was an amazing day of travel.
 I was proud that we got there with public bus transportation as opposed to hiring a driver.
 On the wall we met people from all over the world; from Israel, India, Colorado, and more.
 A sublime day of walking and admiring the nature and the epic scale of the wall.
 A highlight for sure!